 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+There was one finding in the prior year (finding 2022-01) that was not reported in the second preceding year but was also not corrected and can be found contained in this management letter as repeat finding 2022-01.